A Survey on Recent Advances in Conversational Data Generation

 \subsubsection{Predefined Language Templates}

 Utilizing predefined language templates, referred to as an \textit{agenda-based} or \textit{schema-based} approach, ensures that the generated conversations follow a predetermined structure.
-In practice, this means that the system utilizes a series of responses that align with specific conversational goals or tasks, effectively guiding the dialogue according to a pre-established \textbf{outline} or \textbf{schema}.
-An \textbf{outline} or \textbf{schema} has pre-defined language templates for each intent and slot type.
-For example, the intent \textit{<book$\_$movie>} can be associated with the template \textit{"Book movie with [name="value"] and [date="value"]"}.
-For a specific movie and date, such as \textit{inform<intent=book$\_$movie, name=Inside Out, date=tomorrow>}, the template is filled and generates the turn \textit{"Book movie with name Inside Out and date is tomorrow."}.
-Often, agenda- or schema-based TOD systems contain a human-centered paraphrasing step, or an NLG module, to convert these outline-based generations into more diverse and intelligible human dialogue.
-After paraphrasing, the above example can become \textit{"I want to buy tickets for Inside Out for tomorrow."}.
-This example is extracted from the M2M paper that we will discuss in this subsection ~\cite{Shah2018M2M}.
+The system then utilizes a series of responses that align with specific conversational goals or tasks, guiding the dialogue according to a pre-established \textbf{outline} or \textbf{schema}, which have pre-defined language templates for each intent and slot type.
+For example, the intent \textit{<book$\_$movie>} can be associated with the template \textit{"Book movie with [name="value"] and [date="value"].} For a specific movie and date, such as \textit{inform<intent=book$\_$movie, name=Inside Out, date=tomorrow>}, the template is filled and generates the turn \textit{"Book movie with name Inside Out and date is tomorrow."}.
+Often, agenda- or schema-based TOD systems contain a human-centered paraphrasing step, or an NLG module, to convert these generations into more diverse and intelligible human dialogue.

-One paper that follows an agenda-based approach for TOD generation is ABUS~\cite{li2017ABUS}.
-The input of the system consists of a set of rules and example dialogues.
-The rules represent a stack-like representation of user states and provides a convenient mechanisms to follow and reach the user goal, while the dialogues are used for building an accompanying user simulator.
-The role of the simulator is to send real-time simulated utterances to the system, which is trained to reply using an RL policy.
-This approach addresses the challenge of training dialogue systems to respond accurately and effectively in real-world scenarios, facilitated by a publicly available simulation framework.